March 19

 The chief engineer's daughter didn't get to cut the ribbon.
 Right before Governor Jack Lang could officially open the Sydney Harbour Bridge, Francis de Groot — a right-wing paramilitary member on horseback — galloped forward and slashed it with his sword.
 He'd been furious that a Labor premier, not royalty, was opening what he called "the people's bridge."
 Police arrested him immediately.
 The ribbon was hastily re-tied, and Lang opened it properly to a crowd of one million people.
 But here's the thing: the bridge had cost 4.2 million pounds during the Depression, employed 1,400 men for eight years, and killed 16 workers.
 De Groot's stunt overshadowed all of it — and made him more famous than Paul Hogan would be fifty years later.

-The military told them they lacked the intelligence to fly complex aircraft.
+The military told them they lacked the intelligence and temperament to fly complex aircraft.

 He'd survived bullets before, but not the thought of prison.

 He'd survived bullets before, but not the thought of prison.
-Frank Nitti, Al Capone's enforcer-turned-boss of the Chicago Outfit, pressed a .32 caliber revolver to his head at the Illinois Central railyard on March 19, 1943.
-The feds had him cornered—not for bootlegging or murder, but for extorting Hollywood studios in a scheme to control the movie industry's stagehands union.
-Nitti had cancer, a phobia of confined spaces, and faced twenty years.
-Three shots.
-The man who'd survived a 1932 assassination attempt by Chicago police couldn't survive the walls closing in.
-His death triggered a power vacuum that fractured the Outfit for years, but the Hollywood extortion case?
-It proceeded anyway, sending seven mobsters to prison and proving that Tinseltown's golden age had very dirty foundations.
+Frank Nitti, Al Capone's enforcer-turned-boss of the Chicago Outfit, pressed a .32 caliber revolver against his own head at the Illinois Central railyard on March 19, 1943.
+He fired three times.
+The first two shots missed, which seems impossible at that range, but witnesses said he was staggering drunk and weeping.
+The third killed him.
+The feds had Nitti cornered, but not for bootlegging or the dozens of murders attributed to his organization.
+The indictment was for extorting Hollywood studios in a scheme to control the movie industry through the International Alliance of Theatrical Stage Employees union.
+Nitti and his associates had been skimming millions from studios like Paramount, Fox, and Warner Brothers by threatening to shut down production through labor strikes.
+Nitti had inoperable colon cancer, a claustrophobic fear of confined spaces that his associates described as debilitating, and faced a possible twenty-year sentence.
+The man who'd survived a 1932 assassination attempt by Chicago police detective Harry Lang, who shot him three times in his own office and left him for dead, couldn't face the walls closing in around him a second time.
+His death triggered a power vacuum that fractured the Outfit for years as Sam Giancana and Tony Accardo fought for control.
+But the Hollywood extortion case proceeded without him, eventually sending seven of his co-conspirators to federal prison and proving that Tinseltown's golden age had been paying protection money to the mob for most of the 1930s.

 The telegram ordering the invasion wasn't even coded.